EnzioKam/julia-cs2030/immutability.md

 ### Enabling Safe Sharing of Internals ?

-Let's consider a new `ImmutableArray` composite type below.
+Let's consider a new `ImmutableArray`[^1] composite type below.
 Note that the inner constructor for `ImmutableArray` takes in a variable number of arguments, which should be of type `T`.

 ```julia